Aadi1612/ttt_assignment/README.md

-# Terribly Tiny Sales Profile Screen Renderer
+# Terribly Tiny Profile Screen Renderer

 This project renders a "profile screen" resembling [this design](https://www.terriblytinytales.com/profile.jpeg) with the following features: